jet/equinox/README.md

 #### ... about the process of making _decisions_

 Finally, I'd say that a key thing the Decider concept brings is a richer way of looking at event sourcing than the typical event sourcing 101 examples you might see:
-- de-emphasizing one-way things that map commands to events without deduplicating and/or yielding a result (not saying that you shouldn't do the simplest thing -- you absolutely should)
+- de-emphasizing one way calls into the void that map commands to events without deduplicating and/or yielding a result (not saying that you shouldn't do the simplest thing -- you absolutely should)
-- de-emphasizing all projection handlers only ever just sitting there looking for `MyThingCreated` and doing an `INSERT` with a try/catch for duplicate inserts as a way to make it idempotent (and every stream design requiring a Created event as a way to enable that)
+- de-emphasizing the notion that all projection handlers don't get more exciting than sitting there looking for `MyThingCreated` and doing an `INSERT` with a try/catch for duplicate inserts as a way to make it idempotent (and that every stream design must have a Created event because that's the magic recipe)

 The missing part beyond that basic anemic stuff is where the value lies:
 - any interesting system *makes _decisions_*:
 - a decision can yield a result alongside the events that are needed to manifest the state change
-- any decision process can and should consider [idempotency](https://en.wikipedia.org/wiki/Idempotence) - if you initiate a process/request something, a retry can't be a special case you don't worry about, considering it is a fundamental baseline requirement and thinking tool
+- any decision process can and should consider [idempotency](https://en.wikipedia.org/wiki/Idempotence) - if you initiate a process/request something, a retry can't be a special case you don't worry about.
+Taking correct handling of such retry and/or replay scenarios into consideration should not be an afterthought, but instead be a concern on your day to day checklist when writing a decision function.
+Of course idempotency can be handled in many ways
+  - sometimes before processing gets to the Decider - i.e. any outer layer of the processing can have semantics that cover the idempotency requirement
+  - sometimes within the Decider itself (e.g. a decision can yield the unique id generated the first time the request was triggered on every subsequent invocation)
+  - sometimes it can be handled externally (e.g. one might not maintain the state that would be necessary to fully deduplicate triggerings and rely on the EventStoreDB and SqlStreamStore idempotent write deduplication mechanism to elide the redundant the writes just in time)
+  - A Decider can also be decorated/proxied to add idempotency.
+As [Jérémie](https://github.com/thinkbeforecoding) [mentioned here](https://github.com/jet/equinox/pull/299#discussion_r748744034), and in his talk, you can also naturally _layer idempotency on a decider.
+You can make a generic function
+`D<Cmd,Event,State> -> D<(IdCmd), Event, (State(Id Set))>` where `Id` is a command identifier.
+In the `decide` function it checks whether the id is in the set.
+In the `evolve` function, it adds the id to the set._
 - it can let you drive a set of reactions in a fault-tolerant and scalable (both perf/system size, and management/separation of complexity)  manner
+- a Decider should generally be maintaining one or more invariants associated with the underlying state it represents; if there isn't some element of your system doing that, you might as well be dumping stuff in a log or mutating a CRUD model.

-Quite frequently, a Decider will also internally be a Process Manager, encapsulting a state machine.
+Quite frequently, a Decider may internally operate as a Process Manager, encapsulating a [State Machine](https://en.wikipedia.org/wiki/Finite-state_machine).
+That is to say, there will be a subset of the Deciders in a system that are providing APIs that support some overall protocol that enforces some lifecycle rules.

-### With `Equinox.CosmosStore`, it seems it should be possible to handle saving multiple events from multiple streams as long as they share the same partition key in Cosmos DB.
-But it does not seem to be possible via `Equinox.Decider.Transact` ? :pray: [@rmaziarka](https://github.com/rmaziarka)
+### With `Equinox.CosmosStore`, it seems it should be possible to handle saving multiple events from multiple streams as an atomic transaction, as long as they share the same partition key in Cosmos DB.
+However there doesn't seem to be any way to do that with APIs such as `Equinox.Decider.Transact`? :pray: [@rmaziarka](https://github.com/rmaziarka)

 > I'm asking because I had this idea which I was workshopping with a friend, that it could solve typical sync problems in typical availability domains.